hypo69/hypo/docs/gemini/out/en/doc/src/endpoints/kazarinov/pricelist_generator/pricelist_generator.md

 main(mexiron, lang)
 ```

-This example demonstrates how to use the `main` function to generate a report for a given Mekhiron and language.
+This example demonStartes how to use the `main` function to generate a report for a given Mekhiron and language.
 Ensure the necessary input JSON file (e.g., `ru.json`) exists in the designated directory.

 ```